 "At Stanford, I recognized we needed to usher in a new era of AI, where it is no longer a computer science discipline; it is a multidisciplinary field with scientists, sociologists, legal scholars and neuroscientists to help us to reimagine what AI is," she said.

 Having experts from diverse disciplines, however, is not enough to develop ethical AI programs.
 Diversity is also needed.
 To that end, Li helped launch the AI4All program to train more women to be AI experts.
-The program is also is now being beyond Stanford to campuses all over the country.
+The program is also now being extended beyond Stanford to campuses all over the country.

 An important element of developing ethical AI programs is to more fully understand the technology's impact on human society.
 "We see AI as a technology that will augment, amplify and enhance humanity and not replace it," Li said.
 So, part of her team's work involves showcasing applications in fields like healthcare and manufacturing that will demonstrate a positive role for AI.

 Li said people involved in AI must recognize that there are no independent machine values.
 The value behind algorithms is really about the users, practitioners, developers and business managers involved in their development and use.
 Every AI algorithm -- whether used for self-driving cars, healthcare or recommendation engines -- can have both positive and negative effects on people.
 "With every one of [these AI applications], we need to get the people who will be impacted to decide what is the value" of AI augmentation, Li said.

 Developing a model for good AI